fcalabri/bmwg-ai-fabric-terminology/draft-calabria-bmwg-ai-fabric-terminology.md

 # Acknowledgments
 {:numbered="false"}

 This work has benefited from the discussions that occurred during the joint IPPM and BMWG meeting and on the BMWG mailing list.
-Thanks to Carsten Rossenhoevel, Mohamed Boucadair, and Sowjanya Reddy for valuable review and comments.
+Thanks to Carsten Rossenhoevel, and Mohamed Boucadair, for valuable reviews and comments.

 --- back